-The “Customer Intake” process gathers information and identifies they types of support you can access with Community Action.
+The “Customer Intake” process gathers information and identifies the types of support you can access with Community Action.
 Think of it as an application process for every possible way we can work together on your journey toward economic security.
-Customer Intake begins as soon as you start talking with your Community Action Partner.
+Customer Intake begins as soon as you start talking with your Community Action Family Empowerment Specialist.
 Usually, our representative will take 15 – 20 minutes to learn more about your situation and briefly explain if Community Action might be able to help.
-Your Partner will go into detail about the types of information needed to officially determine eligibility for supports, and, typically, you’ll be invited back with a specific appointment time.
+Your Specialist will go into detail about the types of information needed to officially determine eligibility for supports, and, typically, you’ll be invited back with a specific appointment time.
 An intake meeting may last between 30 and 60 minutes, and occasionally, the process might require more than one session.
 We understand our customers would like to have answers as soon as possible.
 It’s our goal to complete the required Intake process with each interested customer without delay.

 Our Way means putting customers in charge of their lives and focusing on the strengths in each household.